Christopher Columbus High School (Bronx): Teams

 The Columbus Blue Steel won the Bronx Championships on November 3, 2006.
 In 2006, Blue Steel had two All-City Players, a Linebacker and a Defensive End.
-The Columbus Explorers Varsity Tennis Team has acclaimed more importance in the last few years reaching the playoff 3 out of 4 years while The Girls' A-Division Varsity team reached the finals in the School year of 05'-06'.
-Also the track team won second place in 2007 in cross country, and that same year they won the Bronx indoor championship beating Clinton.

 The boys' lacrosse team in 2010 won the PSAL championship, the first PSAL title Columbus had won.

-The boys' lacrosse team has also gone to back to back championship games in 2018+2019.
+The girls softball team won the PSAL championship in 2019, the second title for Columbus and its only female championship.

 In 1960 the men's basketball team made the PSAL Finals, matching up with Boy's High for the Final game.

-In men's Bowling, Columbus won the division championship three years in a row 95-97 and again in 2018 breaking a 22-year drought.

 The girls' volleyball team was dominant in their division in the late 80s, early 90s under the coaching of Annette Leder.